Acoustic shape optimization using energy stable curvilinear finite differences: Numerical experiments

-is the inflow data, and $\Gamma_{Wall} = \{\Gamma_{W}, \Gamma_{H,p}, \Gamma_S\}$ are the Neumann wall boundaries.
 The shape of the mouth of the horn is parametrized by the deviation from a straight line between the two fixed points $(0.5,0.05)$ and $(1,0.3)$, see Figure \ref{fig: horn_disc_bc}.
-The problem \eqref{eq: cont_min_prob_horn} is discretized using the SBP-P-SAT method described in Section \ref{sec: forward_problem}, generalized to the multiblock setting in Figure \ref{fig: horn_disc} and accounting for the non-homogeneous inflow condition \eqref{eqref:inflow_data}.
+The problem \eqref{eq: cont_min_prob_horn} is discretized using the SBP-P-SAT method described in Section \ref{sec: forward_problem}, generalized to the multiblock setting in Figure \ref{fig: horn_disc}.
+As for the bathymetry problem, the adjoint problem to \eqref{eq: cont_wave_eq_horn} is derived which allows for efficient computation of the gradient of the loss function $\mathcal{J}$.
+To regularize the optimization problem we add an additional term to $\mathcal{J}$ as described in Section \ref{subsec: shape_par_regul}, with regularization parameter $\gamma = 10^{-7}$.
 To retain space we refrain from presenting the discretization in detail.

+Two numerical experiments are performed to evaluate the method.
+First, we consider the problem with a single frequency $f = 300$ Hz, and inflow function

+where $w(t)$ is a tapering window function shown in Figure \ref{fig: horn_window} \cite{McKechan_2010}.
+The window function is chosen so that at least five periods of the input signal with maximum amplitude are prescribed at the inflow.

-To evaluate the method on this problem two numerical experiments are performed.
-First, we consider the problem with a single frequency $f_1 = 300$ Hz ($N_f = 1$) and $A_1 = 1$.
-The optimal solution (with tolerance $10^{-6}$) is found after 106 iterations.
-In Figure \ref{fig: horn_snaps_300hz} the horn after 50 and 106 iterations is shown.
-In Figure \ref{fig: horn_300hz} the loss \eqref{eq: cont_horn_loss} as a function of frequency is plotted, showing that the optimized shape decreases the reflected sound at $300$ Hz by more than two orders of magnitude, compared to the initial shape.
+The optimal solution (with tolerance $10^{-6}$) is found after 111 iterations.
+In Figure \ref{fig: horn_snaps_300hz} the shape of the horn after 30 and 111 iterations is shown.
+The solution to the forward problem with the optimized shape at $t =0.01$ s, $t = 0.03$ s, $t = 0.04$ s, and $t = 0.05$ s is plotted in Figure \ref{fig: horn_300hz_forward_snaps}.
+Note that almost no wave propagation is present in the domain at $t = 0.05$ s.
+To evaluate the properties of the optimized horn the unregularized loss (given in \eqref{eq: cont_min_prob_horn_loss}) is computed for a range of input signals, one frequency at a time, and plotted in Figure \ref{fig: horn_300hz}.
+The results show that the optimized shape decreases the reflected sound at $300$ Hz by more than two orders of magnitude compared to the initial shape.

+For the second experiment, we optimize the horn for a broadband signal consisting of a superposition of $N_f = 101$ equally spaced frequencies between 300 and 400 Hz.
+The inflow function becomes